AdobeDocs/commerce-frontend-core/src/pages/guide/css/debug.md

 ---
-group: frontend-developer-guide
-title: Compile LESS using Grunt
+title: Compile LESS with Grunt | Commerce Frontend Development
-functional_areas:
-  - Frontend
+description:
 ---

+# Compile LESS with Grunt

 The topic describes how to install, configure, and use [Grunt JavaScript task runner](http://gruntjs.com/) to compile `.less` files.